Skip to main content

 • address values are validated for the agent’s wallet type

-Per-invocation scope: Setting overrides apply only to the current command.
-Running circuit dev unwind separately requires repeating the same --setting flags — otherwise TOML defaults are used.
-This matches --env behavior: .env is the persistent layer for env vars, circuit.toml defaults are the persistent layer for settings.
+Per-invocation scope: Setting overrides apply only to the current circuit run command.
+This matches --var behavior: .env is the persistent layer for env vars, circuit.toml defaults are the persistent layer for settings.

 Validate Agent Project

-Validate your agent project configuration and files offline — no authentication required.
+Validate your agent project configuration and files.
+Validation runs entirely offline — no authentication and no network connection required.

 circuit check